 Logging & Verbosity Levels#

 Constellation comes with a powerful asynchronous logging mechanism which can transmit log messages with different verbosity levels over network to other nodes, log them locally to the command line or file, or both simultaneously.
 Asynchronous in this context means that the code which emits the log message is not held up by the processing of the message and its storage or transmission via network, but continues directly.
-This way, even many log messages of very high verbosity level will not affect the performance of the code.
+This way, even many log messages of high verbosity level will not affect the performance of the code.

 The verbosity can be set independently for logging to the command line and by every receiving node on the Constellation network.
 Only messages with a subscriber will actually be transmitted over the wire.
 In addition, the logging can be limited to individual topics.